 The Malawi Government and its present leadership strongly believe in cooperation between the State and religious organisations for the socio-economic development of the country.
+It is in this spirit that the President, Dr. Bingu Wa Mutharika in recognition of the central role that religious organisations play in all aspects of development, has always been present at major religious gatherings.
+It can be recalled that the President has encouraged any religious body to build education and health facilities, if financially able, in the country.
 There are in Malawi a wide variety of religious sects and denominations practicing their faith in an atmosphere of total freedom and tolerance.
 It is estimated that about half of the country’s population is Christian while Islam has over 12 per cent of Malawians as its adherents.
 Other faiths claim about 38 per cent membership.
 Religious freedom has, in turn, made it possible for the faithful to cooperate and participate fully in the task of nation building.

 The annual national day of worship ceremony every July clearly demonstrates how close and cooperative the different denominations and the government are in that all the major religious groupings participate fully in the programme.